 - Finance and support for individuals and workers (led by Tim Hermans/NBB)

 This working group focuses on the support needed by households, individuals and workers.

 This working group coordinates all the ERMG’s communications.

-Each week, thousands of Belgian firms are surveyed on the impact of Covid-19 on their business activities.
+Periodically, thousands of Belgian firms are surveyed on the impact of Covid-19 on their business activities.

 It should be pointed out that the survey targets private sector firms, so please note that certain public sectors, such as education, are not taken into account, even though they are also suffering from the effects of the crisis.

 The results of the latest poll and those of previous surveys can be consulted here: Results of the ERMG survey.